bismuthfoundation/WalletServer/README.md

 > A workaround would be to run your bismuth node on an alternate port, and use default 5658 port as the wallet server port.

 # Changelog

+## 0.0.4

+Upgrade is more than recommended

+* more status info about open file descriptors
+* fixed a pretty bad socket descriptors leak
+* alert if ulimit is too small on launch
+* prints current file limits at launch
+* psutil is a new pip requirement
+* previous requirements were wrong, python 3.6+ is required.

 ## 0.0.3
 * More verbose by default